rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

    93  </saml2p:Response>

 The assertion describes a view of the user that has successfully logged in.
-It contains within it all of the information deemed by the
-|idp| to be relevant to the service provider, which is Rackspace.
+It has all the information deemed by the |idp| to be relevant to the service provider, which is Rackspace Technology.

 .. note:: For help configuring third-party identity providers (such as Active Directory&reg; Federation Services, Okta&reg;, and others), refer to